ftldb/ftldb/README.md

 <img src="https://raw.github.com/ftldb/ftldb/master/logo.png" align="right" width="250px" />

-An integration of [FreeMarker](http://freemarker.org) Java template engine into [Oracle Database](http://oracle.com/database/index.html) for an easier server- side code generation.
+An integration of [FreeMarker](http://freemarker.org) Java template engine into [Oracle Database](http://oracle.com/database/index.html) for an easier server-side code generation.

 Allows you to create, store and execute templates written in FTL inside a database.
 You can generate any kind of SQL/DML/DDL statements or stored program